 This post contains affiliate links.
 For more information, see my disclosure.

 What Beans Should I Buy?

 My recipe is for red beans so you can purchase any small red beans you prefer.
-If you want to make authentic Honduran red beans then I recommend getting Salvadorean or Central American Red Beans like these.
+If you want to make authentic Honduran red beans then I recommend getting Salvadorean or Central American Red Beans.
 You can find these beans in the international section of most supermarkets.

 How to Cook Red Beans in the Instant Pot

 Making red beans in the Instant Pot couldn’t be easier!
 You will not have to soak the beans for this recipe, but you will spend a few minutes rinsing them and taking out the few bad ones that come in the bag plus any small rocks or debris.
 After doing that, it’s a dump-and-start recipe.

 You’ll need water, a yellow onion, a green bell pepper, garlic cloves, cilantro, salt, and olive oil.
 You can rough cut the onion and the bell pepper, so no dicing is required.
 You will add everything to the pot and cook the beans for 35 minutes on High Pressure.
 Once they’re finished cooking, you will allow for a full natural pressure release.
 If you’re short on time, you can do a 30-minute natural pressure release instead.

 Here is a list of the kitchen prep tools, utensils, and appliances I used to make this recipe.